mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 Once the launch is complete click *View service*.
 If the status of the service is *PENDING*, wait until it says *ACTIVE* (should only take a minute or two).

-To view the dasboard, press *Tasks*.
+To view the dasboard we will need the Public IP of the server.
+You can find it by clicking on *Tasks*.
 You should see that you have one running task, click on it.
 This will take you to a page similar to the one shown below.

 ![Service task information](/assets/ReadMe/ECS_Service_TaskInfo.png)